Cricket bat: Modern alternatives to willow

-With the English willow (Salix alba var. caerulea) trees diminishing numbers across England, researchers have tried to invent modern alternatives to cricket bats made of wood from the willow tree.
-According to a study published in The Journal of Sports Engineering and Technology by Dr. Darshil Shah and Ben TInkler-Davies of the University of Cambridge, cricket bats made of wood from the bamboo plant provide higher strength than a traditional willow bat and hence, can be thinner and lighter than a willow bat, providing strength similar to a willow bat.
+With the English willow (Salix alba var. caerulea) trees diminishing in numbers across England, researchers have tried to invent modern alternatives to cricket bats made of wood from the willow tree.
+According to a study published in The Journal of Sports Engineering and Technology by Dr Darshil Shah and Ben TInkler-Davies of the University of Cambridge, cricket bats made of wood from the bamboo plant provide higher strength than a traditional willow bat and hence, can be thinner and lighter than a willow bat, providing strength similar to a willow bat.
 The bamboo bat the researchers used was a specially made prototype laminated bat made by sticking layers of bamboo wood together.
 The sweet spot on the bamboo bat performed 19% better than that on a willow bat.

 Alternatives to willow, such as bamboo can further drive cricket's global expansion in regions where the willow tree does not grow, such as China and South-East Asia, where bamboo thrives.
 This would make cricket bats made of bamboo substantially cheaper than traditional willow bats and thus make the sport more accessible.

 The Marylebone Cricket Club issued a statement saying that a bat made from bamboo would be illegal under the current set of laws, as Law 5.3.2 of the Laws of Cricket states that in a cricket bat, "The blade shall consist solely of wood..."
-Since bamboo is a grass, this Law would need to be changed to allow bamboo bats.
+Since bamboo is grass, this Law would need to be changed to allow bamboo bats.
 The statement further read that the issue of bamboo bats and other alternatives to willow would be discussed in the next Laws sub-committee meeting.